 Rabbits: why?

 A presentation exploring why I’ve painted so many rabbits in the last few years without being particularly rabbit-identified (although I am a fan).
 Appropriate for all ages.
-Snacks to follow.
-Paintings up all month.
+Reception to follow.

 NO HYPOCRISY MATH